josepablocam/aquery2q/README.md

 ----------------

 A2Q is a project that explores order-based optimizations for a simple query language.
-Optimizations are mainly targeted at AST rewrites and, though simple, yield empirical advantages at runtime.
+Optimizations are mainly targeted as AST rewrites and, though simple, yield empirical advantages at runtime.

 It compiles [AQuery](http://dl.acm.org/citation.cfm?id=1315482) into [q](https://kx.com/),
 providing users with two advantages:

-* Allows users to query kdb databases with a syntax similar to SQL
+* Allows users to query kdb+ databases with a syntax similar to SQL
-* Heuristic, order-based optimizations, which provide performance advantages, while maintaining readability
+* Heuristic, order-based optimizations, which provide performance advantages, while maintaining readability in the source code
-* Compilation into transparent q code (allowing experienced users to inspect the code executed)
+* Transparent compilation into q code (allowing experienced users to inspect the code executed)

 The transformations on queries provide the same semantics at a fraction of the cost.
-These involve: pushing selections below sorting, removing unnecessary sorts, maintaining order across local tables, and others.
+These involve: pushing selections below sorting, removing unnecessary sorts, maintaining order across local tables, amongst others.

 ## Installation/Building